Wednesday, January 7, 2026

 As indicated, though, my bed-burrowing was only partially a result of that particular fear.
 Most of it stemmed from constantly watching, reading or seeing news or commentary that clearly demonstrates how awful we have become as a nation.
 So, maybe not Hitler, but Putin or Netanyahu.
 Worse than Orban or Berlusconi anyhow.

 This has not merely been mildly troubling to me, but painful, just as it is to a number of my friends.
 And some of these poor souls have entirely given up watching or reading news.
-Of course, these decent folk likely have better--or at least less obnoxious--reasons for their psychological state than I do.
+I think, though, that these decent folk likely have better--or at least less obnoxious--reasons for their psychological state than I do.
 Unlike me, many of them think--or thought--that the U.S. was special: a beacon of decency in the world.
 They admired our post-WWII activities as well as our Constitution, and they now suffer from what they consider their country's precipitous fall from virtue.
-They may agree with me that, however we may be doing personally, as a nation pretty much everything that can be ruined has been or is currently being ruined.
+This, although they may agree with me that, however we may be doing personally, as a nation pretty much everything that can be ruined has been or is currently being ruined.

 But how were we as a nation prior to the current thuggery?
 I have never been particularly knowledgeable about U.S. foreign policy myself, but have had the pretty clear sense that, at least since Vietnam, it has quite often been contemptible.
 And, as any regular readers of this blog will know, I think our Constitution is, in a word, terrible.
 Maybe OK for its day, but nearly useless today.
 So....why am I so upset every time I now hear the word "Greenland" or "Midterms" on the news now?
-And why do I (just as the asswits on Fox News accuse me each day and night) take no pleasure from any new high reached by any stock exchange or a promise of checks soon being sent to every poor citizen?
+And why do I (just as the asswits on Fox News accuse me each day and night) take no pleasure from any new high reached by any stock exchange or self-serving promise to send checks -- or maybe Chinese-made mobile phones with mis-designed U.S. flags on them -- soon being sent to every poor citizen (or their newborns)?

 Certainly, at least part of my response has a noble element: I don't want my (the? this?) country to hurt more people, to discriminate further or to accelerate its decimation of Earth's fragile environment.
 I recognize the K-shape of the economy and who is actually benefitting from stock market rises.
-Those aspects seems defensible.
+Those causes of my pain seem defensible.
 And, partly because I recognize that the country has never been much like what I would designate an authentic democracy, I get that I don't--and shouldn't--have feelings of personal responsibility for the terrible things the U.S. is now up to.
 But to be perfectly honest, my psychological torments mostly don't stem from anything noble.

 Well, what then?
-Could it a concern that others, both here and abroad nevertheless do find each American culpable for the country's current degradation -- at least to some degree -- and that I am pained by that?
-It's possible, but I really don't think so.
-My friends, along with most people with any sense anywhere, realize that MAGA is not the U.S.
+Could it be a concern that others, both here and abroad, nevertheless do find each American culpable for the country's current degradation -- at least to some degree -- and that I am embarrassed by that?
+I suppose that's possible, but I really don't think it's the case.
+My friends, along with most people with any sense anywhere, realize that MAGA is not the U.S. This decimation isn't even a little bit my fault.

-Well then, what the heck is causing it?
-If it's not either a fall from prior grace or a fear that others may think I sympathize with the evil, stupid grotesqueries of Trump and his associates?
-And if it's also not anything that is likely to personally affect me or my family or friends in the near future, what is producing my increased sickness unto death?
-Am I really more altruistic than I let on?
-Feverish about the harm being done to those I don't know and will likely never meet?
+Well then, what the heck is making me so distraught?
+If it's not either a fall from prior grace or a fear that others may think I sympathize with the evil, stupid grotesqueries of Trump and his associates, and it's also not anything that is likely to personally affect me or my family or friends in the near future...what is producing my increased sickness unto death?
+Am I really more altruistic than I recognize -- feverish about the harm being done to those I don't know and will likely never meet?

 Well, if anybody cares, I think I may have figured it out; and in my own particular case (I absolutely make no accusations about anybody else!)
-I have to admit that it isn't very flattering.
-I believe it is the result not just of hyper-polarization, which, of course, is affecting pretty much everybody in the world at present, but mostly results from what is simply an unappealing personality trait of mine.
+I have to admit that my diagnosis isn't very flattering, and not just a result of hyper-polarization, which, of course, is affecting pretty much everybody in the world at present.
+Rather, I believe it mostly stems from a simple yet unappealing personality trait.

-I think in my case that it's partly a matter of wanting to be right, but also partly hoping that a little harm might befall those who disagree with me.
-And not just because I believe their views are harmful to the populace.
-So, e.g., when the Dow goes up, or Hegseth kills some poor fisherman, or we "annex" another country, and this makes MAGA gleeful, I am admittedly unhappy.
+It's partly a matter of wanting to be right about nearly everything, which I suppose is only natural, but it's also a matter of secretly hoping that a little harm might befall those who disagree with me.
+And again, this is not just because I believe their views are harmful to the populace, though of course I do think that.
+I mean, it not just when Hegseth gets drunk and kills another poor fisherman, or we "annex" another country, but even when the Dow reaches a new high.
+If it something makes MAGA gleeful, I will be unhappy.
 That is not an admirable trait.

-Again, I don't mean even to hint that more than the tiniest fraction of my fellow-sufferers share this unseemly characteristic of mine.
-But in my own case, I can't deny a long-standing proclivity to revel in the failures and even the unhappiness of those with views adverse to mine, and to agonize over their successes.
+Unlike the right-wing media, I do not suggest that more than the tiniest fraction of my fellow-sufferers share this unseemly characteristic of mine.
+But in my own case, it would be hard to deny a long-standing proclivity to revel in the failures and even the unhappiness of those with views adverse to mine, and to agonize over their successes.

 MUSICAL CODA

-Let me say in closing my little kvetch that I have no idea who the lovely -- and perhaps a little masochistic -- people are who read this blog (Thanks, btw.)
-I have begun forwarding these posts to Substack, where one's reader list is public.
+Let me add in closing this little "self-analysis" that I have no idea who the lovely -- and perhaps a little masochistic -- people are who read this blog (Thanks, btw.)
+Not long ago, I began forwarding these posts to Substack, where one's reader list is public.
 Here, there's not even a whiff of a hint of a clue available, just a numeric total.
-So there's no way to know, e.g., if any of my readers here also at least occasionally listen to a bit of my music.
-For all I know, every one of you is a deaf poli-sci student in the Balkans who is required by his/her instructor to read this blog at least one example to assist in the recognition of awkward English.
+I mention this because while my blog has now passed the 50k view threshold, there's no way to know if any of my readers here also at least occasionally listen to a bit of my music.
+[For all I know, every one of you is a deaf poli-sci student living in the Balkans who is required by his/her instructor to read this blog regularly to provide numerous examples of the kind of awkward English that should be avoided by cogent writers.

-I wonder about this, because the (also teensy, of course) number of people who do care to take in a bit of my musical rants once in a while will know that my improvs have also been pretty melancholy of late.
+In any event (also teensy, of course) number of people who do care to take in a bit of my musical rants occasionally will know that my improvs have also been pretty melancholy of late.
 Consider this and this.
-Those dear souls will therefore recognize my inflamed state and may already have attributed it to things I have denied above.
+Perhaps such listener/readers will have already recognized my inflamed state and already attributed it to the sorts of things I mention above.

 ------------------------------------------